 Cicadas in Chinese culture

 Chinese people are inspired by nature for their symbolism.
 And in this regard, the range of insects needs special mention.
 One insect which has been an integral part of Chinese culture and tradition is the cicada.
-Cicadas have been found extensively in Chinese folklore and myths, in literature, and various other art forms.
+Cicadas have been found extensively in Chinese folklore and myths, in literature, and in various other art forms.

 The symbolism associated with cicadas in Chinese culture and mythology is extensive.
 It indicates the commencement of summer and refers to complex themes like immortality and rebirth.
 Nature’s pathos is also reflected through cicadas in Chinese culture.